scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 "foundational" Scikit-HEP libraries have not yet dropped 3.6 support since we are in more active development than the libraries that prompted NEP 29, but some packages already are dropping support and more will follow.
-Users should make an effort to always use at least Python 3.7 in analysis, and perferably the highest version possible.
+Users should make an effort to always use at least Python 3.7 in analysis, and preferably the highest version possible.
 Note that due to usage of "internal" bytecode, Numba can take up to 5 months to update after a Python release.